+Class Schedule

-Class Schedule: The dean of academic programs/instructional coordinators is responsible for developing the class schedule in consultation with the chairpersons of the academic divisions and the director of admissions, records and retention.
+The dean of academic programs and instructional coordinators at the state campuses are responsible for developing the class schedule in consultation with the chairpersons of the academic divisions and the director of OARR.

 The class schedule contains the semester offerings, as well as the time, instructor, room assignment, and enrollment limit of each course.
 This schedule is updated periodically during registration until classes begin.
+Class schedule is accessible online from the college's website.

-Changes in Student Class Schedule: Changes should be minimized.
+Changes in Student Class Schedule

+Changes should be minimized.
 However, if a change is unavoidable, students should obtain the proper forms from the Office of Admissions, Records and Retention (OARR).
 A change will become official only after the proper forms have been signed and returned to said Office.

+Adding/Dropping a Course

-Adding/Dropping a Course: Courses may be added or dropped by students through the first three days of instruction during semester and first day of instruction during summer by completing the add/drop form that is available from the Office of Admissions, Records and Retention (OARR).
-Printable add/drop form may also be downloaded from the college's website (http://www.comfsm.fm/oar/forms/add\drop.pdf).
+Courses may be added or dropped by students through the first three days of instruction during semester and first day of instruction during summer by completing the add/drop form that is available from OARR.
+Printable add/drop form may also be downloaded from the college's website.